ice-csic-astroexotic/ML-Poppyns/docs/_site/getting_started/htcondor.rst

     # Set where the anaconda installation is located in order to be able to use conda commands.
     export PATH=/data/magnesia/software/anaconda3/bin:$PATH

-    # Set where python has to look for our modules imported in the code.
-    export PYTHONPATH="${PYTHONPATH}:/data/magnesia/software/MAGNESIA_population_synthesis"

     # Initialize anaconda in the bash shell.
     conda init bash